doorjay/doorjay/README.md

 Hello everybody!
 My name is Dorje (door-jay), I am 22 years old, and I am a Computer Science major at Orange Coast College.
-I have been at OCC for one semester and a summer and I am looking to eventually transfer to a UC, although Stanford is the dream, to earn my Bachelor's Degree (maybe master's).
+I have been at OCC for one semester and a summer and I am looking to eventually transfer to a UC, ideally UC Berkeley or UCI to earn my Bachelor's Degree (maybe master's).
-I currently know the basics of Java and C++ however, this semester I am taking Python 1 and C++ 2!
+I currently know the basics of Java and python but C++ is th elanguage I am most comfortable in.
+This semester I am taking Data Structures in C++ which seems like it'll be a blast to be in!
 Wish me luck!

 <!---